Less Gideon and more God

-God had Gideon call for others to join him and thousands of Israelites came.
-They though it was to take part in the battle, but the real reason was for them to see just how great the force was against them.
+In chapter six, we read that God had Gideon call for others to join him –thousands of Israelites came.
+He (and his countrymen) thought it was to join in the battle, but God’s purpose was for them to see the magnitude of the forces against them.
+The Israelites had 32,000 troops and their enemy had 135,000.

 Early in the morning, Jerub-Baal (that is, Gideon) and all his men camped at the spring of Harod.
 The camp of Midian was north of them in the valley near the hill of Moreh.
 The LORD said to Gideon, "You have too many men for me to deliver Midian into their hands.
 In order that Israel may not boast against me that her own strength has saved her, announce now to the people, 'Anyone who trembles with fear may turn back and leave Mount Gilead.'"
 So twenty-two thousand men left, while ten thousand remained.
 (Judges 7:1-3)